 Are we going to create female players by forcing clubs to hold tournaments?

 Asking the question is already annoying for clubs and organizers.
-Have they not already proven their work in promoting padel feminine with all their actions carried out?
-Don't you think they can be trusted to continue on this path?
+Haven't they already proven their work for the promotion of women's padel with all their actions carried out?
+Don't you think we can trust them to continue on this path?

 Many themes in the subject were discussed around ladies tournaments and the obligation for clubs to do so.